 - ¾ cup Cup4Cup gluten-free all-purpose flour

-- 1/2 cup coconut flour
+- ½ cup coconut flour

 - 1 teaspoon salt

-- 1/2 cup sweetened shredded coconut
+- ½ cup sweetened shredded coconut

 - 2 cups semisweet chocolate chips

 - Prepare chiles.
-Roast, peel, seed and finely chop the Hatch chiles.(Here's a step-by-step guide for How to Roast and Peel Peppers.)
+Roast, peel, seed and finely chop the Hatch chiles.(Here's a step-by-step guide for roasting peppers.)

+- Prepare baking sheet.
 Line a baking sheet with parchment paper and set aside.

-Use a 1¼-inch cookie scoop (or teaspoons) to shape the cookies into small balls of batter, placing them on the parchment-lined baking sheets as you go, very close together so they all fit on the one sheet.
+- Shape, refrigerate, set oven.
+Use a 1¼-inch cookie scoop (about 1 generous tablespoon) to shape the cookies into small balls of batter, placing them on the parchment-lined baking sheets as you go, very close together so they all fit on the one sheet.
 Cover the sheet tightly with plastic wrap and refrigerate for at least 2 hours.About 15 minutes before you're ready to bake, preheat the oven to 325°F .